Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 ```
 In the field `onEntry.show` there is the opportunity to reference a layout set which you want to display during startup of the application.
 Read more about layout-sets [here.](../../ux/pages/layout-sets/#setup)

-The layout sets you refer to here will be used as the display the user is presented before navigating to the application.
+The layout sets you refer to here will be used as the display the user is presented before navigating to the
+application.

 The configuration file `layout-sets.json` can be created if it doesn't already exist.
-It should be located in the folder `App/ui`.
+It should be located in the
+folder `App/ui`.
-In `layout-sets.json` you add the actual set you are refering to from `applicationmetadata.json`, Example:
+In `layout-sets.json` you add the actual set you are referring to from `applicationmetadata.json`, Example:

 ```json
 {